-When I was young I thought I would grow up to be a competitive skier, until several injuries prevented that from happening.
-Instead of going to college to ski, I went to school in a city for retail, to become a buyer.
+When I was young, I wanted to be a competitive skier.
+My life revolved around skiing, but several injuries prevented that from happening.
+Instead of going to college to ski, I went to school in Providence for retail, to become a buyer.
 After graduation, I landed a dream job in the buying program at Bloomingdale's.
-It was at the height of Friends and I was actually often told that I looked like Jennifer Aniston (it was totally the hair).
-She was a Buyer at Bloomie's too.
-A thriving career in NYC, a purple house in Queens with my besties, and an engagement.
+It was at the height of the show Friends.
+I was actually often told that I looked like Jennifer Aniston (it was totally the hair), and Rachel was also a Buyer at Bloomie's.
+I had a thriving career in NYC, a purple house in Queens with my besties and an engagement.
 I thought this what my life was meant to be.

 My mom passed away a little over a year after we moved to Massachusetts.
 I had a nine month old baby boy, how was I going to do any of this without my mom?
-She was supposed to teach me everything about being a mom, how to do this.
-I always had a strong belief that everything happened for a reason, until losing my mom.
+She was supposed to teach me everything about being a mom.
+I always had a strong belief that everything happened for a reason, until my mom died.
 I was devastated, I was angry, I was lost.
 But, I had this little baby boy who needed me.
 I realized, little by little, that I already knew how to be a mom.
 I had learned from the best.
 My mom had already taught me what I needed to know about motherhood, friendship, and life.

 Three years later, I am still trying to figure it out.
 I am now a single mom, but still a mom to four beautiful boys- three here on earth and one who is an angel.
 It's still controlled chaos, it just looks different.
-I am the Founder and President of WhyNotDevin, a non profit organization that helps families battling the same disease my son did.
+I am the Founder and President of The WhyNotDevin Foundation to End DIPG, a non profit organization that helps families battling the same disease my son did.
 I am the Founder of Meant to Bee ME, a company that I hope helps inspire other people and incorporates my retail/buying background.
-I speak publicly to give people hope that you can overcome and be okay.
+I speak publicly to give people hope, you can overcome whatever it is you're going through and be okay.
 My meant to be is still changing and evolving.
 It means many things, it's all part of my journey.
 ALL of the chapters make up my story.
 What is your story?
 Your meant to be can and will be many things.
 Embrace them one at a time.
 The good, the bad, the love, the heartbreak, the highs the lows- they are ALL part of our meant to bee.